real-logic/agrona/README.md

 * Off-heap counters implementation for application telemetry, position tracking, and coordination.
 * Implementations of InputStream and OutputStream that can wrap direct buffers.
 * DistinctErrorLog - A log of distinct errors to avoid filling disks with existing logging approaches.
+* IdGenerator - Concurrent and distributed unique id generator employing a lock-less implementation of the Twitter Snowflake algorithm.

 Build
 -----

 ### Java Build

-The project is built with [Gradle](http://gradle.org/) using this [build.gradle](https://github.com/real-logic/agrona/blob/master/build.gradle) file.
+Build the project with [Gradle](http://gradle.org/) using this [build.gradle](https://github.com/real-logic/agrona/blob/master/build.gradle) file.

 You require the following to build Agrona:

 * The Latest release of Java 8.
 Agrona is tested with Java 8, 11, 16 and 17-ea.

-Full clean, build, and install into local maven repository
+Full clean and build:

     $ ./gradlew